core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 CoAP group communication, if not protected, is vulnerable to all the attacks mentioned in {{Section 11 of RFC7252}} for IP multicast.
 Moreover, as also discussed in {{I-D.irtf-t2trg-amplification-attacks}}, the NoSec mode is susceptible to source IP address spoofing, hence amplification attacks are especially feasible and greatly effective, since a single request can result in multiple responses from multiple servers (see {{ssec-amplification}}).

-Therefore, it is generally NOT RECOMMENDED to use CoAP group communication in NoSec mode, also in order to prevent an easy proliferation of high-volume amplification attacks as further discussed in {{ssec-amplification}}.
+Therefore, it is NOT RECOMMENDED to use CoAP group communication in NoSec mode, also in order to prevent proliferation of high-volume amplification attacks as further discussed in {{ssec-amplification}}.
 The requirement in {{chap-unsecured-groupcomm}} on publically accessible CoAP servers also aims to prevent amplification attacks.

 Exceptionally, and only after the security implications have been very well considered and understood, some applications may rely on a limited use of the NoSec mode, when performing specific, well-defined steps that are proven to not require security or to not be able to attain it.

-For example, early discovery of devices and resources is a typical use case where the NoSec mode is relevant to use.
-In such a situation, the querying devices do not have yet configured any mutual security relations at the time they perform the discovery.
-Also, high-volume and harmful amplifications can be prevented through appropriate and conservative configurations, since only a few CoAP servers are expected to be configured for responding to the group requests sent for discovery (see {{ssec-amplification}}).
+For example, early link-local discovery of devices and resources as part of an onboarding protocol is a typical use case where the NoSec mode or equivalent unsecured mode is used.
+In such a discovery step, there may be a querying device that needs to discover nearby devices capable of helping it with the network onboarding process.
+But there are no mutual security relations configured on the querying device and its neighbor devices at the time it performs the early discovery.
+These relations are configured later in the process based on secure device identities.
+Alternatively, a new device to be onboarded may wait for advertisements of nearby devices able to help it do the network onboarding process.
+Also in this case, these messages cannot be secured initially because the new device does not yet have any security relation configured with devices that are already a member of the network.
+See {{I-D.ietf-anima-constrained-voucher}} for an example of an onboarding protocol that can use CoAP multicast for early link-local discovery.

-As a further example, the NoSec mode may be relevant to use in simple applications that neither involve nor may have an impact on sensitive data and personal sphere.
-These include, e.g., read-only temperature sensors deployed in non-sensitive environments, where the client reads out the values but does not use the data to control actuators or to base important decisions on.
+As a further example, the NoSec mode may be useful in simple applications that neither involve nor may have an impact on sensitive data and personal information.
+These include, e.g., read-only temperature sensors deployed in an environment where a client reads temperature values but does not use this data to control actuators or to perform other automated actions.

+In the exception cases where NoSec mode is used, high-volume and harmful amplifications need to be prevented through appropriate and conservative device configurations: taking the early discovery query as an example, only a few CoAP servers are expected to be configured for responding to multicast group requests that are sent for discovery.
+And the time window during which such unsecured requests are accepted, can be limited as well.
+Furthermore the scope is also limited: only link-local requests are accepted.

 Except for the class of applications discussed above, and all the more so in applications that obviously have hard security requirements (e.g., health monitoring systems and alarm monitoring systems), CoAP group communication MUST NOT be used in NoSec mode.